Handicap Accessible Apartments

 Check with your local housing agencies, rehab commission or independent living center.

 Landlords often call in search of tenants.
-Check display ads in the newspaper for the universal wheelchair symbol.
+Check display ads in the newspaper/website for the universal wheelchair symbol.
 This means that there are some accessible apartments in that building.
 Look for ads in disability-related publications.

 Enlist professional help